Jessebrewer988/angular2-weather-app-tut/README.md

-# Angular 2 Weather App (Tutorial)
+#Angular 2 Weather App

-## Description
+Currently this allows you to search for a city and receive the temperature and description of the weather.

-This repository holds the source code of my YouTube Tutorial series on how to build an Angular 2 Weather App.
+The API is openweathermap.org.